shueue/kpi-animate/README.md

 ## Outcome
-The KPI modules are now fully accessible, allowing screen readers to deliver a clear, user-friendly output (e.g., "ninety thousand dollars").
-The keyboard navigation is seamless, and content managers report reduced confusion when editing the module.
-This success showcases my ability to troubleshoot and optimize existing code for accessibility and performance.
+The KPI modules are now fully accessible, allowing screen readers to deliver a clear, user-friendly output and smooth keyboard navigation.
+The content manager appreciated the updates and finds the module easier to use.
+This project is a sucess and demonstrates my ability to optimize existing code for accessibility and performance.

 ## Editor-Side View of ACF Options